 The project folder includes five subfolders, which are

 ReadMe file should contain in the project folder.

 ReadMe file is a form of documentation that contains information about other files in this directory.
 Each subfolder has its function in this project.

 raw: Save raw files, often come from Illumina machine or website

 rst: Save important results

 Misc: Save Miscellaneous files.
-The most important subfolder in it is minimal working example (MWE), which is a collection of source code and other essential data files, allowing a bug or problem to be demonstrated and reproduced.
+The most critical subfolder in it is a minimal working example (MWE), which is a collection of source code and other essential data files, allowing a bug or problem to be demonstrated and reproduced.

 In a word, a well-organized folder can facilitate human readability and therefore be good for the project.
-Code is more for computers, and well-organized folder structure is for humans.
-It is actually often more difficult to deal with humans than computers.
+The code is more for computers, and a well-organized folder structure is for humans.
+It is often more challenging to deal with humans than machines.